-- a) Stop engine and remove key. - b) Allow the engine to cool completely. - c) Connect the black tester hose from the Kohler pressure gauge to the test valve in the fuel rail. - d) Route the clear hose into a portable gasoline container and depress the button on the tester relief valve.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Allow the engine to cool completely. - c) Connect the black tester hose from the Kohler pressure gauge to the test valve in the fuel rail. - d) Route the clear hose into a portable gasoline container and depress the button on the tester relief valve.